marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 # Project creation
 Each microservice must be independent from the others so they can be seen as separate entities.
 It must be possible at any time to replace each microservice with a new implementation in another language, with another version of the libraries as long as the communication protocol is respected.

-Quarkus allows you to use both Maven and Gradle for java build tool however in this example it will be based on Maven.
+Quarkus is fully integrated with Maven and Gradle and provides a number of plugins that help the developer in all stages of development.
+This article will be based on Maven.
-Quarkus provides a number of plugins that help the developer in all stages of development.
-In this case it is possible to create the projects of our example using "quarkus-maven-plugin".
+Using the "quarkus-maven-plugin" the developer have opportunity to start the development from a initialized project structure.
+Let's create the maven project for our designed components:

 {% highlight shell %}
 mvn io.quarkus:quarkus-maven-plugin:1.10.5.Final:create "-DplatformVersion=1.10.5.Final" "-DprojectGroupId=com.rmarcello.starevent" "-DprojectArtifactId=starevent-event" "-DprojectVersion=1.0.0-SNAPSHOT" "-DclassName=com.rmarcello.starevent.EventResource" "-Dpath=/api/events" "-Dextensions=resteasy-jsonb, hibernate-validator"